kiliman/remix-flat-routes/README.md

 ## ✨🎉 New in v0.5.0

-### Integration with Remix Core
+### Remix v2 flat routes convention

-Remix flat routes will be a core feature in a future version of Remix.
-This will be enabled using a config option.

-I plan to continue to maintain this package in the future to enable enhancements that will not be in the Remix core version.
-To simplify maintenance, I expose all enhancements via the `options` parameter.
+`remix-flat-routes` was the initial implementation of the flat-routes specification.
+I added some enhancements based on user feedback.
+When Remix v2 added the flat-routes convention as the default, they used _only_ the original specification.

+If you want enhancements like *hybrid routes*, extended route filenames, custom param prefix, etc., you will need to continue to use this package.

+`remix-flat-routes` will always maintain compatibility with the default Remix convention.
+This package is simply a superset/extension of the core convention.

+> NOTE: popular projects like Kent C. Dodds' [Epic Stack](https://github.com/epicweb-dev/epic-stack) uses `remix-flat-routes`

 ### Hybrid Routes